Licensed professional counselor jobs in Bryan, TX - 122 jobs

 * Social Science degrees include: Clinical Psychology, Psychology, Sociology, Social Work, Family Relations, Guidance and Counseling, Rehabilitation, Criminal Justice, Education (or education certification).

-Requirements - All Levels:· Must be at least 21 years of age.
+Requirements for all levels:· Must be at least 21 years of age.

 Note: Any degree, diploma, high school equivalent, or course hours required to meet minimum qualifications must be from an accredited educational institution.

-PHYSICAL DEMANDS AND WORKING CONDITIONS The following physical demands and working conditions are representative of those encountered and/or necessary for the employee to successfully perform the essential functions of this job.
+PHYSICAL DEMANDS AND WORKING CONDITIONSThe following physical demands and working conditions are representative of those encountered when performing the essential functions of this job.

 Reasonable accommodations will be made to enable individuals with disabilities to perform the essential functions.